Levintsky/ML-tutorial/DL/Basics.md

 		- then y as a weighted sum of {v1, v2} with prob f(x, τ)
 		- y is both differentiable w.r.t. {v1, v2, ...} and {α1, α2, ...}
 		- τ 0, sampling behavior is exact;
-	- C. J. Maddison, A Mnih, and Y W Teh.
+	- C Maddison, A Mnih, and Y W Teh.
 The Concrete Distribution: A Continuous Relaxation of Discrete Random Variables.
 2016
 		- Independently discover the same trick;
 	- E Jang, S Gu, B Poole.
 Categorical Reparameterization with Gumbel-Softmax.
 ICLR'17
 		- Main insight: Gumbel-max trick to make sampling differentiable; the argmax operation is still non-differentiable.
 When τ approaches 0, equivalent to Gumbel:\